simd-everywhere/simde/README.md

 fallbacks which are designed to work on any C99 compiler.

-Every commit is tested in CI on multiple compilers, platforms, and configurations, and our test coverage is extremely extnensive.
+Every commit is tested in CI on multiple compilers, platforms, and configurations, and our test coverage is extremely extensive.
 Currently tested compilers include:

  * GCC versions back to 4.8
  * Clang versions back to 7
  * Microsoft Visual Studio back to 12 (2013)
  * IBM XL C/C++
- * Intel C/C++ Compiler
+ * Intel C/C++ Compiler (ICC)
  * PGI C Compiler

 I'm generally willing to accept patches to add support for other